-overrides the Apex Location of all individual Operations of the selected Process.
+Operations of the selected Process.
+Thus, Operations can be defined and tested with comments, but when generating the complete Process, all comments can be removed such as the selected Process.
 Thus, Operations can be defined and tested with a given Apex Location and when generating the complete Process, the Apex Loc. value overrides the Apex Location values already in all individual Operations of the selected Process.